rajeshpleti/SITHARAMA/elysiumanalytics.md

 Rule Based Alerts :

-These are relatively simpler alert rules, where you can create a simple to a very complex nested rule conditions which are checked across each event in the source table.
-You can see the sample UI below where by choosing “Add Group” option, you add a nested conditional branch whereas the “ADD Rule”optio just adds another condition to the same branch.
+Rule Based Alerts are relatively simpler alert rules, can able to create a simple to a very complex nested rule conditions to check across each event in the source table. sample UI below provides “Add Group” option, you can add nested conditional branch whereas the “ADD Rule”optio just adds another condition to the same branch.

+	The essence of the alert being created can be captured by the dynamic condition preview being built at the end of the section.

 ![alertfirst](alertfirst.PNG)

 ![alertsecond](alertsecond.PNG)